Hierarchical Correlation Clustering and Tree Preserving Embedding: Notations and Definitions

-The clusters at the lowest level, called the \emph{final} clusters are the individual objects, i.e., cluster $\mathbf v$ is final if and only if $|\mathbf v|=1$.
+The clusters at the lowest level, called \emph{leaf} clusters/node, are the individual distinct objects, i.e., $\mathbf v$ is a leaf cluster if and only if $|\mathbf v|=1$.
 A cluster at a higher level contains the union of the objects of its children.
-The root of a dendrogram is defined as the cluster at the highest level which has the maximum size, i.e., all other clusters are its descendants. $linkage(\mathbf v)$ returns the dissimilarity between the children of $\mathbf v \in D$ based on the criterion used to compute the dendrogram ($dist(c_l,c_r)$ where $c_l$ and $c_r$ indicate the two child clusters of $v$).
-For simplicity of explanation, we sometimes may assume each cluster has two children.
-The level of cluster $\mathbf v$, i.e., $level(\mathbf v)$ is determined by $\max(level(c_l), level(c_r))+1$.
-For the final clusters, the $level()$ and $dist()$ functions return $0$.
-Every connected subtree of $D$ whose final clusters contain only individual objects from $\mathbf O$ constitutes a dendrogram on this subset of objects.
-We use $\mathcal D^D$ to refer to the set of all (sub)dendrograms obtained from $D$.
+The root of a dendrogram is defined as the cluster at the highest level which has the maximum size, i.e., all other clusters are its descendants. $linkage(\mathbf v), \mathbf v \in T$ returns the dissimilarity between the children of $\mathbf v$ based on the criterion used to compute the dendrogram (i.e., $dis(c_l,c_r)$ where $c_l$ and $c_r$ indicate the two child clusters of $\mathbf v$).
+For simplicity of explanation, w.l.g., we assume every non-leaf cluster has two children.
+The level of cluster $\mathbf v$, i.e., $level(\mathbf v)$, is determined by

+For the leaf clusters, $level()$ and $dis()$ return $0$.
+Every connected subtree of $T$ whose leaf clusters contain only individual objects from $\mathbf O$ constitutes a dendrogram on this subset of objects.
+We require that every common node present in both $T$ and the subtree must have the same child nodes or clusters.
+We use $\mathcal T_T$ to refer to the set of all (sub)dendrograms obtained in this way from $T$.